PRIZM27/taskSensei/README.md

 ## That's it!

-I hope you enjoy using Task Sensei!
+I hope you enjoy using Task Sensei.
 New features are planned for the application, and you'll be able to find them in this repository.
 Thanks for stopping by.

 ## Under the Hood